channoun/LST_prediction/README.md

 - **CNNMLP**: Baseline custom ResNet architecture, trained using GSCFM.
 This is the model we initially proposed.
 - **Vit+MLP**: Vision Transformer baseline model, enhanced through hyperparameter tuning and selective unfreezing of the final layer.
 - **ViT+LSTM**: Vision Transformer backbone fused with a 6-hour LSTM head to incorporate sequential meteorological inputs.
-- **VIT+PINN+MLP**: Physics-informed Vision Transformer integrating Newtonian cooling priors to enforce physically realistic temperature decay patterns.
+- **ViT+PINN+MLP**: Physics-informed Vision Transformer integrating Newtonian cooling priors to enforce physically realistic temperature decay patterns.
 Best out of the 3 models

 ---